-Public Services provides a wide range of services directly to the public.
+The Library provides a wide range of services directly to the public.
 Among these are assisting users in finding information, facilitating access to information and teaching skills necessary for their academic research and life-long learning.
-This area manages the circulation of materials, course reserves, user accounts, reference and audiovisual services, information literacy program, the promotion of library services and outreach efforts to campus community.
-Other services include library instruction modules, faculty liaison and collaboration program and orientations of the library.
-The following collections and departments are all part of Public Services:
+This all Collections and Departments manages the circulation of materials, course reserves, user accounts, reference and audiovisual services, information literacy program, the promotion of library services and outreach efforts to campus community.
+Other services include library instruction modules, faculty liaison collaboration program and orientations of the library.